ChrisKnapp/keynote-nf-docu/README.md

 Changes to Keynote Nf Docu correspond to Christopher Knapp 2025.

 Code released under the [Mozilla Public License 2.0](./LICENSE.txt).
 This license applies only to units written by the authors of KeyNote and KeyNote NF: Marek Jedlinski and Daniel Prado, respectively.
-Note: KeyNote was originally licensed by MPL 1.1.
-I have contacted with Marek and have obtained his approval to update to MPL 2.0.
+Note: KeyNote was originally licensed by MPL 1.1, approval to update to MPL 2.0 by Daniel Prado Velasco.

 <img width="650" src="https://github.com/ChrisKnapp/keynote-nf-docu/blob/master/Screen2.jpg">